-Line 20: Health savings account deduction Enter the amount from Column A.
+Line 20: Health savings account deduction

 Line 21: Moving expenses for members of the armed forces

 Enter the amount of expenses you paid if you are a member of the Armed Forces on active duty and, due to a military order, you move to Illinois because of a permanent change of station.
 See Federal Form 3903 Instructions.